ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 * There is now a linear version of the _Color Invert_ command.
 * You can freely switch between the two at any time via _Image > Precision_ submenu.
-* You can choose which mode id displayed in the _Histogram_ docker.
+* You can choose which mode is displayed in the _Histogram_ docker.
 * You can apply _Levels_ and _Curves_ filters in either perceptual or linear mode
 * When higher than 8-bit per channel precision is used, all channels data is